Logo ČVUT

 Syllabus of tutorials:

-1. Introduction to the exercises, description of homework projects
+1. Introduction to the lab, placement test.

-3. Examples of incidence operations
+5. Examples of incidence operations.

 Study Objective: